iamjuandis/juandis.com/src/assets/content/projects/README.md

 #### Headline

-A modern and complete suite to visualize and monitoring realtime data
+A modern and complete suite to visualize and monitoring real-time data

 #### Company